flarocca/file_server_challenge/README.md

 - `X-AUTH-SIGNATURE`: the HMAC-SHA256 signature of the request, signed with the API-SECRET
 - `X-AUTH-KEY`: the API-KEY assigned to the client

-Right now, the client must sign the timestamp only, in a real production scenario, the client should sign the timestamp along with the request (path, query and body)
+Right now, the client must sign the timestamp only and not the whole request, in a real production scenario, the client should sign the timestamp along with the rest request (path, query and body)
-Including the timestamp not only prevents replay attacks but also works as a TTL mechanism.
+The timestamp is a clever feature that not only prevents replay attacks but also works as a TTL mechanism (statelessly, which is very convenient).

 I took this approach from Binance Futures API ([API Docs](https://developers.binance.com/docs/derivatives/usds-margined-futures/general-info#signed-endpoint-examples-for-post-fapiv1order---hmac-keys)) and Talos API (their documentation is private)

 ## Database

-The server can use the custom In-Memory repository I implemented (nothing too fancy nor performant) or a Clickhouse database.
+The server can use a custom In-Memory repository I implemented (nothing too fancy nor performant) or a Clickhouse database.
 I chose Clickhouse cause it is what we are mostly using at my current company, so I already had some boilerplate ready to use.
+Additinally, Clickhouse allows me to showcase examples of transformations needed between domain models and persistance models, and how the current architecture decouples layers and implementation details.

 ## Storage